 Hello and welcome to Whole Foods Wednesday’s Recipe Swap!

-I am very excited to start co hosting my first blog carnival!
+I am very excited to be co hosting this blog carnival!
 So just what is a blog carnival?
 Here are some tips and guidelines explaining just what a blog carnival is.
 It really is a great way to visit new blogs and get new recipes and lifestyle tips from all over the web!

 WHAT IS A BLOG CARNIVAL?